-The chosen difficulties must have different codes numbers from the table.
-All gymnasts must perform the same difficulty at the same time and there should not be more than three steps to prepare for the difficulty (a chassé is not considered a step).
+The chosen difficulties must have different codes numbers from the table in Appendix A1.
+All gymnasts must perform the same difficulty at the same time and there should not be more than three steps (walking or running) to prepare for the difficulty element (a chassé is not considered a step) are allowed right before any difficulty element or series of linked difficulty elements, according to the choreography.